 - Be dealt with in line with the relevant Trust policy. - Maximise any residual value of the material. - Be compliant with any relevant legislation. - Be disposed of with due regard to the minimisation of any related cost (e.g., landfill tax). - Reported to the relevant Finance Department so that the Asset Register can be accurately maintained.

 19.2 BUY VS LEASE OR MANAGED EQUIPMENT SERVICE (MES)

-All Purchasing activities / sourcing opportunities should be approached on the basis of outright purchase.
-This applies to any equipment and or tooling linked to material purchase.
+All procurement activities and sourcing opportunities should prioritise outright purchase by default.
+This applies to any equipment, tooling, or related assets associated with material acquisitions.